hindmasj/my-nifi-cluster/docs/elasticsearch.md

 ### Connect Via Docker Host

 The proxy works fine when the "elasticsearch" network is not connected, but once it is the NiFi node gets confused as to which network it is on and makes reverse proxy requests to itself, but on the wrong network.
-Need to explore the "[external_links](https://docs.docker.com/compose/compose-file/compose-file-v3/#external_links)" feature instead.
-So I have abandoned to idea of using a connection over the elasticsearch network and instead will use the host maching to make the connection.
+Also had a look at the "[external_links](https://docs.docker.com/compose/compose-file/compose-file-v3/#external_links)" feature instead.
+I have abandoned to idea of using a connection over the elasticsearch network and instead will use the host machine to make the connection.

 This is now documented in the elasticsearch project, and involved using a docker compose file specifically for a multi-node elasticsearch cluster, and building the host alias as a SAN into the primary node's certificate.

-The quick test of this then is as follows.
+The quick command line test of this then is as follows.

 ```
 docker compose cp ../my-elasticsearch-cluster/netrc nifi:/home/nifi/.netrc
 docker compose cp ../my-elasticsearch-cluster/http_ca.crt nifi:/opt/nifi/nifi-current/es_ca.crt
 docker compose exec nifi curl -n --cacert es_ca.crt https://host.docker.internal:9200/_cat/nodes
 ```

+The script ``bin/connect-elasticsearch.sh`` now performs the required copying and setting up of the certificate data.

 ### Create Truststore